olekrumian/CPSamat/README.md

-- WEB_Aplication
-- for calculate working time and operations
+- WEB Application for calculate working time and operations of truck driver
-- of truckdriver